kangina-tech/etch-a-sketch/README.md

 It could also do well with the option of saving projects so that they are not lost.
 While it will be a stray away from the original intent of the toy, updating that aspect in this while keeping the feel of the other does not impede the enjoyment of it.

 # Bug
-* Starts are random point.
+* Starts at are random points each reload.
 * Can only draw following one line.

 # How To Run It